bburky/NAS/docs/index.md

 Mark all the screw locations on the bottom metal plate and drill them out using a drill press.
 Make sure the board is as far close to the front edge as possible so the SD card slot will be accessible.

-Mount the board using whatever size of standoffs.
+Mount the board using whatever size of motherboard standoffs.
 I used some short M2 motherboard standoffs I think.

 # Melt screw threads